Operator protection device

 An operator protection device (OPD) is a device that protects the operator of machinery.

 The term has been adopted by the Australian Competition & Consumer Commission (ACCC) to describe devices used to protect all-terrain vehicle (ATV) riders from being crushed in the event of an accident.

 In the event of an ATV rollover, an OPD will flex over or around a person on the ground while bearing the load of the ATV - thus preventing the rider from being crushed.

 In 2017 the ACCC began investigating the mandatory safety standard for ATVs.
-This resulted in legislation requiring all new quad bikes to have an operator protection device (OPD) fitted.
+This resulted in legislation requiring all new quad bikes to have an OPD fitted.

 The safety standard issued by the ACCC specified two models: the Quadbar and the ATV Lifeguard.
 Since the standard has been issued, the makers of ATV Lifeguard have developed and released the QuadGuard.

-OPDs are sometimes referred to as crush protection devices (CPD) or roll-over protective structures (ROPS).
+OPDs are sometimes referred to as crush protection devices (CPDs) or roll-over protective structures (ROPS).